-I. First, then, I will speak of what Moses gave up and refused.
+I. First and foremost, what did Moses give up when he was forty years old?
+He was just in the prime of life.
+The world with all its glittering gifts was fully before him.
+He had only to stretch forth his hands and they were all his own.
+Now what did he give up?
 Moses gave up three things for the sake of his soul.

-He felt that his soul would not be saved if he kept them, so he gave them up.
+He felt that his soul would not be saved if he kept them;-so he gave them up.
 And in so doing, I say that he made three of the greatest sacrifices that man's heart can make.

-1. He gave up rank and greatness.
+1. He gave up rank and greatness,

-"He refused to be a called the son of Pharaoh's daughter."
-You all know his history.
-The daughter of Pharaoh had preserved his life, when he was an infant-adopted him and educated him as her own son.
+"He refused to be called the son of Pharaoh's daughter?
+We all probably know his history.
+The daughter of Pharaoh had preserved his life when he was an infant,-adopted him and educated him as her own son.

 If writers of history may be trusted, she was Pharaoh's only child.
-Men go so far as to say that in the common order of things Moses would one day have been king of Egypt.
+Men go so far as to say that in the common order of things, Moses would one day have been king of Egypt.
 That may be, or may not-we cannot tell.
 It is enough for us to know that, from his connection with Pharaoh's daughter, Moses might have been, if he had pleased, a very great man.
 If he had been content with the position in which he found himself at the Egyptian court, he might easily have been among the first-if not the very first-in all the land of Egypt.

-Think, reader, for a moment, how great this temptation was.
+Let any thoughtful reader consider for a moment, how great this temptation was.

 Here was a man of like passions with ourselves.
 He might have had as much greatness as earth can well give.
-Rank, power, place, honour, titles, dignities-all were before him, and within his grasp.
+Rank, power, place, honour, titles, dignities,-all were before him, and within his grasp.
 These are the things for which many men are continually struggling.
 These are the prizes which there is such an incessant race in the world around us to obtain.
-To be somebody-to be looked up to-to raise themselves in the scale of society-to get a handle to their names-these are the things for which many sacrifice time, and thought, and health, and life itself.
-But Moses would not have them at a gift.
+To be somebody,-to be looked up to,-to raise themselves in the scale of society,-to get a handle to their names;-these are the things for which many sacrifice time, and thought, and health, and life itself.
+But Moses would not have them as a gift.
 He turned his back upon them.
 He refused them.
 He gave them up.

-2. And more than this, he refused pleasure.
+2. Beside this, Moses refused pleasure.

-Pleasure of every kind, no doubt, was at his feet, if he had liked to take it up-sensual pleasure-intellectual pleasure-social pleasure-whatever could strike his fancy.
-Egypt was a land of artists-a residence of learned men-a resort of everyone who had skill, or science of any description.
+Pleasure of every kind, no doubt, was at his feet, if he had liked to take it up,-sensual pleasure, intellectual pleasure, social pleasure,-whatever could strike his fancy.
+Egypt was a land of artists,-a residence of learned men,-a resort of every one who had skill, or science of any description.
+The researches and excavations made by travellers among its ruined temples, catacombs, and cities, supply proofs of this which cannot be disputed.
 There was nothing which could feed the lust of the flesh, the lust of the eye, or the pride of life, which one in the place of Moses might not easily have commanded.

-Think again, reader, how great was this temptation also.
+Let any thoughtful reader consider, again, how great was this temptation also.